albirrkarim/react-speech-highlight-demo/README.md

 So this package is the answer for you who looking for:

+- Best Text to Speech Software
 - text to speech with viseme lipsync javascript
 - javascript text to speech highlight words
-- How to text to speech with highlight the sentence and
-- words like speechify.,
+- How to text to speech with highlight the sentence and words like speechify.,
-- How to text to speech with highlight the sentence and
-- words using elevenlabs.
+- How to text to speech with highlight the sentence and words using elevenlabs.
-- How to text to speech with highlight the sentence and
-- words using open ai.
+- How to text to speech with highlight the sentence and words using open ai.
-- React How to text to speech with highlight the sentence
-- and words using google speech synthesis.
+- React How to text to speech with highlight the sentence and words using google speech synthesis.
 - Text to speech react js
 - Text to speech javascript
 - Highlighted Text to Speech